freedib/lldbmi2/BUILD.md

 A launch configuration is provided to test it.
 It requires the `tests` application which is provided.

-Note DYLD_FRAMEWORK_PATH and LLDB_DEBUGSERVER_PATH environment variables may be required in launch configuration.

 # Build and install with cmake (no eclipse needed)
 The default installation directory is /usr/local/bin.
 - In a shell window, create a new root directory where you want to build LLDBMI2 (e.g. `mkdir ~/git-lldbmi2`)